Skip to main content

 string

-The current lifecycle status (pending_deposit, active, accepted, reservation_created, rejected, withdrawn, or expired).
+The current lifecycle status (pending_deposit, active, accepted, or rejected).

 datetime